 Want to enjoy the great outdoors?
 The City of Troy has four parks for recreation, and a public swimming pool open all summer for residents and no-residents.
-Three of our parks have rentable pavilion space for occasions such as birthday parties, reunions or company picnics.
+Three of our parks have pavilion space available for occasions such as birthday parties, reunions or company picnics.
 The pavilions are available for rent April 1st through October 31st, when the restrooms are open to the public.
 All pavilions require a rental fee and the posting of a permit, which may be obtained from City Hall prior to the reservation date.
 To inquire about a pavilion reservation, contact City Hall at 636-528-4712 or visit us at 800 Cap Au Gris.
 Click here to download pavilion reservation policy and application.

 |2016 Field Usage Calendar|

 Located at 971 Monroe Street, Fairgrounds Park has four baseball fields, three soccer fields, basketball courts, skating ramps, a tire playground, and a traditional playground.
 Once the home of the annual Lincoln County Fair, Fairgrounds Park still bears the name.
 Not to be confused with the current Lincoln County Fairgrounds located just north of Troy’s City limits, Fairgrounds Park is situated off Monroe Street and is often called the “duck pond park” for its most noticeable feature.
 Pavilion rental fee is $50 for residents, $100 for non-residents and businesses.
 Call 636-528-4712 for non-profit rental rates.